Chantz-J/v2/README.md

   Personal Website - v2
 </h1>

 Currently building this out using Gatsby, GraphQL and Contentful as a headless CMS.
-It will most likely be hosted Netlify.
+It will most likely be hosted with Netlify.

-_Have another more specific idea?
-You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.com/docs/gatsby-starters/)._

 ## 🤠 Get Started